 Our School Based Health Center (SBHC) partnership with the Scranton School District aims to improve the health, wellness and academic performance of students by removing their barriers to learning.
 Our SBHC provides easy access to immediate, quality healthcare in a safe and convenient setting.
 Parents are notified before students are seen and as a safety-net provider, we provide care regardless of ability to pay.
 Parents do not need to be present for visits, but are encouraged to attend when possible.
 Our team will coordinate care with your child’s Pediatrician and if your child does not have a Pediatrician, we can gladly step into that role.

 How does our staff partner with school staff?
 School nurses, counselors, special educators, teachers and administrators can help identify students who can benefit from our services and refer them to our primary care or mental health services.
 This creates a community connection between the staff and our Health Center.

 Well Visits and Checkups

 (Including, but not limited to sore throat, ear pain, asthma flairs, coughs, colds, flu, allergies, and rashes)

 Our School Based Health Center is accepting new patients.
 For your child to be seen at our School Based Health Center during school hours, your child must:

 What if your child does not have health insurance?

-The Wright Center’s Together in Health locations operate as a safety net provider in our community; our medical services are provided to students regardless of their ability to pay.
-The Together in Health team can help your family navigate the health care system and find a plan that is best for your child and family.
+The Wright Center’s School Based Health Center locations operate as a safety net provider in our community; our medical services are provided to students regardless of their ability to pay.
+The School Based Health Center team can help your family navigate the health care system and find a plan that is best for your child and family.